quantopy-dev/quantopy/docs/source/getting_started/index.rst

             <div id="collapseTwo" class="collapse" data-parent="#accordion">
                 <div class="card-body">

-pandas supports the integration with many file formats or data sources out of the box (csv, excel, sql, json, parquet,…).
+quantopy supports the integration with many file formats or data sources out of the box (csv, excel, sql, json, parquet,…).
 Importing data from each of these data sources is provided by function with the prefix ``read_*``.
 Similarly, the ``to_*`` methods are used to store data.

 .. image:: ../_static/schemas/02_io_readwrite.svg